Young Performer Auditions

 Our school matinee performances are in the morning and into the lunch hour.
 Young performers should expect to miss between 7 and 9 days of school from 8:30am until 1:45pm.

 Young performers to be at their show times one hour before their performance, and to be picked up 30 minutes after the final show of the day.
 A typical show call is 9:00am until 1:45pm.
 If you are available, you will to go to school in the morning before 8:30am or after the shows from 2:00pm on.

 We work with schools and principals to make sure your attendance is excused as long as your work is being completed.
 Because of the school commitment, we only cast young performers in one show during any season.

-If you’re cast in a show, it means you aren’t able to be on a sports team, competitive dance team, or in another show during those eight weeks.
-It isn’t fair to either production or team and it usually makes the young performers have a poorer experience in both cases.
+Past history tells us that Young Performers are generally not able to be on a sports team, competitive dance team, or in another show during the eight to ten weeks of rehearsal and performances.
+A dual commitment causes significant problems for both sides, and the young performers have a poorer experience in both cases.

 Frequently Asked Questions

 We ask that everyone attend general auditions this spring or summer.
 Please review the spring and summer audition dates and sign up accordingly.

 What if I am interested and available for more than one show?